gampnico/paeon/README.md

 # Paeon

-A rudimentary framework for analysing COVID data for Austria.
+A rudimentary, trend-driven framework for analysing COVID-19 trends in Austria.

-This aims to provide a more interactive approach than the [AGES Dashboard]("https://covid19-dashboard.ages.at/"), by allowing the user to compare regional trends and selected time periods, rather than just a national snapshot.
+This aims to provide a more trend-driven approach than the [AGES Dashboard]("https://covid19-dashboard.ages.at/"), by allowing the user to compare state and district trends for selected time periods, rather than a static, national snapshot.

-**04.02.2021: AGES appear to have updated their database format. `data_parser()` and `data_plot()` no longer work.
-A compatibility fix will be issued shortly.**

 ## Usage

-The attached jupyter notebook contains examples of how to use in-built functions.
+The jupyter notebook in the `notebooks/` folder contains in-depth instructions and examples on how to use this framework.

 To download and update AGES data, use the `verify_update()` function in `core/data_download.py`.
 This function will only download data if an update is available.